 Water use and water sources

-The NSW Department of Industry website summarises water availability and allocations for each of NSW's major regulated river systems.
+The NSW Department of Planning Industry and Environment (DPIE) website summarises water availability and allocations for each of NSW's major regulated river systems.
+These are rivers in which water is stored or flow levels are controlled through the use of structures, usually dams or weirs, which can release water for users.

 For inland NSW, nine water sharing plans cover the regulated river areas of: